jochster/starter-hugo-research-group-iloc/content/authors/su/_index.md

   - Organizers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He has been a Ph.D. candidate at the Institut für Erdmessung (IfE) at Leibniz University Hannover, Germany since 2020.
+He earned his M.Sc. degree in Earth Oriented Space Science and Technology (ESPACE) from the Technical University of Munich, Germany, in 2020.
+His research interests include GNSS integrity monitoring and interval mathematics.
+He received the best presentation awards by the Institute of Navigation at the conference of ION GNSS+ 2021, USA, and by the European Space Agency at NAVITEC 2022, the Netherlands.